Skip to main content

 What does a Counsellor or Psychotherapist do?

-A Counsellor or Psychotherapist works towards the improvement of the health and well-being of our society.
+A Counsellor or Psychotherapist works towards the improvement of the health and well-being of individuals in our society.
 They help people to talk about their experience and their feelings, to think about their choices or behaviour, and to make positive changes in their lives.

 Here, on this website, the terms counselling, psychotherapy and therapy are used interchangeably because the differences between them are not absolutely defined outside of specific settings.